osl-incubator/scicookie/README.md

 **Cookiecutter-python** is a template developed by [Open Science Labs](https://opensciencelabs.org/) that creates projects from project templates and is based on [Cookiecutter](https://github.com/cookiecutter/cookiecutter) command-line utility  .
 It serves as a boilerplate which can be used by beginners as well as full fledged developers to simplify the project creation process and save considerable amount of time.
 Cookiecutter enables projects with an initial layout that includes recommended tools, workflows, and project structure.

+PyOpenSci is actively conducting research to determine the tools, libraries, best practices, and workflows utilized by significant scientific Python groups.
+As a result, this template offers customers a place to start that adheres with industry standards and may be adjusted to meet particular project requirements.

+In addition to  making project creation simpler, Cookiecutter also offers other features that can enhance the workflow of the development process.
+This includes features like automatic documentation generation, automated testing, and project-specific configuration are part of this.
+Overall, Cookiecutter is an efficient tool that gives users the ability to effortlessly create consistent, high-quality projects.

 [Cookiecutter](https://github.com/cookiecutter/cookiecutter) template
 for a Python package.